AI-genome/academic/_news/announcement_2.md

 related_posts: false
 ---

-Accepted position as a bioinformatics scientist at Vingroup Big Data Insititute :sparkles: :smile:
+Accepted position as a bioinformatics scientist at Vingroup Big Data Insititute :sparkles: